federico-camerota/DSSC/homeworks/03_cuda/01_transpose/README.md

 Furthermore, we can observe that for the former one the best value for the number of threads in a block seems to be in the middle between 64 and 1024 while for the latter one the best value appears to be 64.

+Considering that the average execution time of the fast transpose algorithm using